DeanoBurrito/minos/README.md

 Best compatability is with QEMU, as that's what I develop it on.

 # Project Layout
-Currently there are 3 top-level directories, each of these is a mostly isolated sub-project.
+Currently there are a number of top-level directories, each of these is a mostly isolated sub-project.
 - `boot/`: This is where the bootloaders live.
 They're mutually exclusive when building, and can be selected in the kernel makefile.
 - `kernel/`: Here is the kernel itself, this is where the exciting buiness happens.
 There's some shared headers in boot dir, in order to receive data from the bootloader.
-- `kernel/arch/xyz/`: Architecture specific code, where xyz is the target arch (x86_64 for example).
-Only one arch directory can be linked at a time, and essentially serves as the HAL.
-- `kernel-disk/`: Kernel ramdisk.
-Currently implemented as DOS style FAT12/FAT16 disk (created using mtools).
-This is embedded IN the kernel elf, so so small files only, but it has the benefit that post-bootloader we have access to a filesystem without actually needing drivers.
+- `kernel-disk/`: Kernel init disk.
+Loaded with the kernel binary, contains code and data that is not essential enough to be built into the kernel itself.
 - `syslib/`: System library.
 Contains a collection of utility code, nothing specific to kernel or user development.
 - `userlib/`: Userspace library.
 Contains code for performing syscalls and other useful functions.

 The `build/` and `include/` directories in each project same the same purpose, storing compiled and linked files, and for holding header files.

+### Kernel Source Layout
+For the kernel, there are some more notable directories.
+- `arch/` contains cpu isa specific code (x86/x86_64/arm6/etc...).
+There is readme in that directory going into more detail
+- `arch/platform/` contains platform specific code (think raspbi 2 vs raspbi 4), where functionality may require more than a driver.
+- `kshell/` contains code relating to the kernel-mode shell.

 # Build System
 Its super simple, its all makefiles.
 The root makefile is currently in the `kernel/` directory,